Frequently Asked Questions by Parents

 Can I visit my child during their stay at camp?

-Children may be invited for the weekend by their parents, or by a guardian approved by the parents, from Saturday, after classes until Sunday before dinner.
+Children may be invited for the weekend by their parents, or by a guardian approved by the parents, during specific timeframes, from Saturday until Sunday before dinner.
 Visits on campus during the week, however, are not allowed.

 What happens on the weekends?